exasol/postgresql-virtual-schema/doc/extension_store/README.md

 ## Delete Process

 1. Run `drop.connection` SQL statements.
-1. Check if the extension version is still (e.g. in other VS).
+1. Check if the extension version is still used (e.g. in other VS).
 If no other VS uses this configuration:
     1. Run `drop.configuration` SQL statements.
     1. Delete all files for the extension prefix from BucketFS